JuliaSchraeder/SubconsciousTiming/README.md

 * `GLMM` includes script and dataset for glmm analysis
 * `Statistics` includes scripts and results of descriptive statistics and comparison of mean accuracy and mean reaction time of all 20 participants within main effects and all conditions.
+* `hddm` includes script and dataset for hddm analysis
+* `paradigm` includes the paradigm, stimuli and datasheets to run the backward mask task

 ## Technologies
 Project is created with: